 RoboticsSubscription (TypeScript)

-subscribeTelemetry / subscribeCommand resolve once the subscription is attached.
-In the TypeScript SDK the resolved handle exposes close() to stop receiving; in Python / Go the returned subscription object exposes the same.
+subscribeTelemetry / subscribeCommand resolve when the subscription is attached.
+In the TypeScript SDK, the resolved handle exposes close() to stop receiving.
+In Python / Go, the returned subscription object exposes the same method.

 Keep the subscription handle alive for as long as you want frames.
-In garbage-collected languages it owns the delivery callback — if it is collected, the engine may call into freed memory.
+In garbage-collected languages, the handle owns the delivery callback.
+If the handle is collected, the engine can call into freed memory.
 Drop the publication handle (or call close) to stop publishing.

 QoS profile